 My husband and I downsized to a bungalow in 2014 knowing it was very much a fixer upper.
 We became the ultimate DIYers, making this house our forever home, one room at a time.

-When we were selected to participate in a renovation challenge, we automatically knew we would choose to renovate and brighten an entryway.
+When we were selected to participate in the challenge, we automatically knew we would choose to renovate and brighten an entryway.
 New floors, paint, board and batten and peel and stick wallpaper were going to totally transform the space.

 The entryway has always been lacking but wasn’t a priority on the DIY list until this opportunity came along.
 With 10 foot ceilings in this area, I knew I wanted to lighten and lift the space with something other than paint.